zxw3400k/vscode-docs/docs/datascience/overview.md

 ### The Python Data Science extension pack

-We have also created a comprehensive [Python data science extension pack](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.python-ds-extension-pack) that includes both first-party Microsoft and third-party extensions.
-This extension pack is a great starting point especially for beginners as it includes tools that help to streamline an integrated Python data science experience in VS Code (for [Desktop](https://code.visualstudio.com/download) and [Web](https://vscode.dev/)) and [Codespaces](https://github.com/features/codespaces).
+To get started quickly with all the tools you need, try our comprehensive [Python data science extension pack](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.python-ds-extension-pack) that includes both first-party Microsoft and third-party extensions.
+This extension pack is a great starting point, especially for beginners, as it includes the tools needed for an integrated Python data science experience in VS Code (for [Desktop](https://code.visualstudio.com/download) and [Web](https://vscode.dev/)) and [Codespaces](https://github.com/features/codespaces).

 ### Build an extension for notebooks

-We welcome (and encourage you to!) build Visual Studio Code extensions for your favorite notebooks tools.
+We welcome (and encourage!) you to build Visual Studio Code extensions for your favorite notebooks tools.
 After going through [Your First Extension](/api/get-started/your-first-extension.md) tutorial, check out some of the extensions that augment the notebooks development experience in VS Code:

 <div class="marketplace-extensions-notebook-tools-curated"></div>